top of page

 202105182087228829973056658.jpg

-In 2004, after completing my Bachelor Degree in Science in Nursing (UVIC, with distinction) and the BCIT Perioperative Nursing Specialty (with distinction), my nursing career began in the Operating Room at BC Children’s Hospital.
-I have always been drawn to challenging, dynamic, and fast-paced work environments that are teamwork based.
+I completed a Bachelor of Science in Nursing degree (UVIC, with distinction) and the BCIT Perioperative Nursing Specialty (with distinction) in 2004.
+My nursing career began in the Operating Room at BC Children’s Hospital.
+I have always been drawn to challenging, dynamic, fast-paced and team based work environments.
 I began working with the BC Transplant Society in 2006, which sparked an interest and passion in organ retrieval and organ transplant medicine.
 In the years that followed, I felt I was naturally drawn to trauma care, and organ transplant medicine.
 Caring for the patient from the emergency room, to the operating room, to the intensive care unit fascinates me.
 Career highlights include practicing on the Orthopedic Trauma Team at Vancouver General Hospital (VGH), being a member of the Lung and Liver Transplant teams in the OR at VGH, and independent post-mortem tissue retrieval for the Eye Bank of British Columbia.
 To increase my knowledge and scope on trauma and transplant medicine, I completed the BCIT Intensive Care Nursing Specialty (with distinction) in 2016 and began working in the ICU at Vancouver General Hospital.
 I’ve enjoyed and completed several physician trauma courses including the Definitive Surgical Trauma Care Course (VGH), the Advanced Trauma Life Support Course (VGH), and the nursing course EPICC in Trauma.
+My interest in WESUP and the values therein, arose from many varied life experiences.
+My particular focus is harm reduction through ethical substance use policy for the healthcare worker, peer support, and health promotion.
+Current health care worker’s struggle to navigate an old and archaic treatment system for which we seek change.
+Healthcare workers are exemplary in caring for patients, but sometimes fail in caring for themselves, and caring for each other.
+Stigma, fear of discipline, and discrimination often keep their voices quiet, and this contributes to barriers to fair healthcare access as a result.
+I am very excited to collaborate and fight for change, and to have the opportunity to collaborate and co-found "Workers for Ethical Substance Use Policy".
+I acknowledge with respect that I am living on the traditional, ancestral & unceded territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səl̓ílwətaɬ people.

 Katrina Stephenson